uio-library/sublima/README.md

 # 1. Introduction

-This document describes the points needed to set up Sublima on Debian or Debian-derived distributions such as Ubuntu.
-Still, Sublima can be run on any Linux distro that supplies the necessary tools, like Fedora OS or RHEL.
+This document describes the points needed to set up Sublima on Red Hat or Fedora distributions.
+Still, Sublima can be run on any Linux distro that supplies the necessary tools, like Ubuntu.
+The documentation is currently being  updated to cover RHEL 7.

 In short this document covers installation and configuration of Virtuoso (database), Sublima backend (Virtuoso2Sublima communication) and Sublima.
 For more in-depth documentation, see Customization.md.

 # 2. Required tools